Home Loans For Seniors: Everything You Need To Know

 Here are some common income sources for seniors, along with the paperwork you could present to a lender.

 - Withdrawal from retirement accounts: Federal tax returns or asset statements

 - Interest, rental property or dividend income: Federal tax returns, including IRS Form 1040

-- Social Security: Social Security award letter, Social Security card or benefit statements
+- Social Security: Social Security award letter, 1099s or benefit statements

-To compensate for the lack of a consistent paycheck, lenders will need bank statements to demonstrate that payments are being deposited into a senior borrower’s account.
+To compensate for some seniors’ lack of a consistent paycheck, lenders may need bank statements to show that payments are being deposited into a senior borrower’s account.

-Other than providing the documentation needed to prove some sort of income, seniors and retirees have the same requirements as other lenders.
-Lenders will review an applicant’s income, credit score, DTI ratio, assets and the property type to determine if the applicant is a good fit for a loan.
+Generally speaking, though, seniors and retirees face the same requirements as other borrowers.
+Lenders will review a senior applicant’s income, credit score, assets, debt-to-income ratio (DTI) and the property type they’re pursuing to determine if they’re a good fit for a loan.

 The Bottom Line

-Both seniors and retirees who live on a fixed income still have various options for mortgages and refinancing, despite the challenges of proving a stable income.
-If you are interested in owning a new home, building your home equity or consolidating your debt, it’s essential for seniors to review their finances and their long-term goals to select the best options for themselves.
-If you’re ready explore your options, apply for a new mortgage or refinance today.
+Retirees and other seniors who live on a fixed income still have an array of options for financing or refinancing a mortgage.
+If you’re a senior and are interested in owning a new home, building home equity or consolidating debt, it’s essential to review your finances and long-term goals so you can select the best options for you.